Efficient Incremental Penetration Depth Estimation between Convex Geometries: Conclusion

 \section{Conclusion}

-In this paper, we contribute a novel algorithm to estimate the PD between convex shapes.
+This paper presents a novel algorithm to estimate the PD between convex shapes.
 To achieve this, we formulate the PD estimation as a Difference-of-Convex optimization.
 Then, we propose a novel instantiation of SQP using a modified MPR subroutine that solves the optimization-based PD estimation.
 We further present a shortcut mechanism that significantly reduces the computation.
 Through various experiments, we show that the proposed method achieves a 5-30x speedup over the well-known EPA algorithm at comparable accuracy.
-Moreover, the proposed method uses the same support function representation as existing works~\cite{gilbert1988gjk, van2001epa, jacobs2008mpr}.
-Thus, it can be easily integrated into existing software stacks~\cite{pan2012fcl, coumans2016pybullet}.
-The source code is provided to facilitate further evaluation and application.